TUW-GEO/cookiecutter-tuw-jupyter/README.md

    These names are used in the `makefile` form the `.setup` folder.
 This is important when sharing the notebook for easy setup.

 4. Now you can work on the Project.
-A example Jupyter notebook called `01_eo-discover-eodag.ipynb`has been created.
+A example Jupyter notebook called `<PROJECT_NAME>.ipynb`has been created.
 Dont forget to push your changes to GitHub (Use the same names as in 3).

 5. Make sure that the GitHub repository is public.
 When using the Makefile to get the notebooks the `main` branch is cloned by default.
 In the `.setup/Makefile` you can specify a different branch.
 Therefore you need to change
     ```